Stress Risk and Resilience in Syrian and Iraqi Refugees and Survivors of Torture

 In this fear conditioning fMRI study, we examine the neurocircuitry underlying learning of fear and safety as an effect of instruction and experience.

-This examination will help fill in gaps between laboratory models of trauma and exposure therapy (which are mainly based on experiential learning of safety and fear), and the reality of trauma in humans and therapy where there is always a cognitive contextual component present.
-This can also help in examining possible aberrances in learning of fear and safety as a result of combination of experience and information.
-We will look at how instructed and experiential learning of fear and safety may be different across healthy participants, and people with generalized anxiety disorder, and PTSD.
+This model is a step up from animal laboratory models of trauma and exposure therapy (which are mainly based on experiential learning of safety and fear), and the reality of trauma in humans and therapy where there is always a cognitive contextual component present.
+We have established the neurocircuitry of instructed safety learning in healthy participants.
+In the next step, we will look at how instructed and experiential learning of fear and safety may be different across healthy participants, and people with generalized anxiety disorder, and PTSD.

 Bringing Exposure Therapy to Real Life Context with Augmented Reality and Telepsychiatry

-This project will use the novel technology of Augmented Reality (AR) in conjunction with telepsychiatry as an innovative method of exposure therapy.
+This patented project uses the cutting-edge Augmented Reality (AR) technology in conjunction with telepsychiatry to bring exposure therapy to real-life contexts.

-The purpose is to overcome the geographical barriers for access to trained therapists, bringing the patient and the therapist to the real world environment of the patient, and help in contextualization of safety learning in as many real life environments as possible.
+The purpose is to overcome the geographical barriers for access to trained therapists, provide therapists with a variety of feared objects and situations at their command, to use for exposure therapy, and help contextualization of safety learning in as many real-life environments as possible.